 The Flicker report is used both to confirm a customer complaint about flickering lights, and to measure progress in mitigating a problem.
 If no Flicker events were recorded, then no voltage variations occured which exceeded the allowed limits, and the problem may have been solved.
 Since flickering light perception is so subjective, merely showing a customer a Flicker report which shows no flicker according to a standard curve may lessen the complaint by showing that the voltage variations are within standard limits.

-Flicker is recorded separately for each voltage channel.
 If Flicker memory is filled, Flicker recording stops.
-All voltage channels use the same Flicker memory.
 The amount of memory used for Flicker is different for various Scanners, but every Scanner with Flicker can record hundreds, and most over one thousand records.
+Flicker is not meaningful on neutral to ground voltage channels: only channels that are used to power lighting generate meaningful Flicker data.
+Thus, flicker is only recorded for the line-to-neutral voltage channel on the 2SX-Series Scanner.